doganlab/scmags/docs/source/installation.rst

 scmags supports Python 3.6 or newer.

-We recommend to install scmags via pip:
+scmags can be installed as follows:

 .. code-block:: bash